heykeetae/Self-Attention-GAN/README.md

 Pytorch implementation of Self-Attention Generative Adversarial Networks (SAGAN).
 **Zhang, Han, et al. "Self-Attention Generative Adversarial Networks." arXiv preprint arXiv:1805.08318 (2018).**

 This repository provides a PyTorch implementation of [SAGAN](https://arxiv.org/abs/1805.08318).
-Both wgan-gp and wgan-hinge loss are ready, but note that wgan-gp is somehow not compatible with the spectral normalization. remove all the spectral normalization at the model for the adoption of wgan-gp.
+Both wgan-gp and wgan-hinge loss are ready, but note that wgan-gp is somehow not compatible with the spectral normalization.
+Remove all the spectral normalization at the model for the adoption of wgan-gp.

 Self-attentions are applied to later two layers of both discriminator and generator.